flux-labs/flux-seed/README.md

 #Flux: Seed Project

 This is a seed project for you to get started developing Flux apps with the web SDK.
-Included in this project is a 3D viewport for viewing geometry data from Flux, an input slider, and an output display.
+This project includes some of the essential concepts for working with Flux: a 3D viewport for viewing geometry data, an slider for sending numerical data to Flux, a display box for viewing data from Flux, and an input for creating a Flux key.
 The application logic is contained in js/index.js, and the SDK calls in js/helpers.js.

 ### Usage